What happens when the structure of work fades as your inner life begins to take shape?

 What’s Stirring Beneath the Surface?

 You’re not alone.
-These are some of the common emotional shifts retirees experience.
-Which feeling speaks to you most right now?
+These are some of the emotional shifts many retirees experience.
+Which one speaks to you right now?
 Click to explore gentle insights and stories.

 Restlessness